nhoening/StoSim/doc/qa/workflows.rst

 .. image:: ../img/nicessa-workflows.png
     :align: center
-    :scale: 45%
+    :scale: 75%

 Execution
 ------------

-The object of the execution workflow is one *configuration*, which is one of the possible combination of variable settings.
+The object of the execution workflow is one *configuration*, which is one of the possible combination of parameter settings.
-You describe your experiment to Nicessa by listing all variables and the possible settings for them.
+You describe your experiment to Nicessa by listing all parameters and the possible settings for them.
 In addition, you point it to an executable which starts a run of her simulation.
 Nicessa will create one configuration file for every possible combination of these settings.